 On the other hand, every one of the Kumeu River wines was fresh as a daisy and clearly had a glorious future ahead of it.
 Paul Brajkovich claims that their single-vineyard 2004 Chardonnays are in the peak of condition at 12 years old.
 (He also cited 2010 and 2007 as especially impressive vintages.)

 We didn’t even bother tasting the Niellon village Chassagne-Montrachet 2012 because it was so obviously affected by cork taint.
-One major difference between all these white burgundies and the Kiwi upstarts was that Kumeu River switched completely to screwcaps in 2001 after having to recall 600 cases of 1998 cork-tainted Chardonnay from the US.
+One major difference between all these white burgundies and New Zealand upstarts was that Kumeu River switched completely to screwcaps in 2001 after having to recall 600 cases of 1998 cork-tainted Chardonnay from the US.

 The good news for us wine lovers is that, although 2010 was clearly a remarkably good vintage for New Zealand Chardonnay, 2014 promises to be the best vintage yet, and will be released on export markets next year.
 (Kumeu River is imported into the UK and US by Boxford Wines/Farr Vintners and Wilson Daniels respectively.)
 After the blind tasting we tasted all the Kumeu River Chardonnays from the tiny, cool but impressive 2013 vintage: the precise Village blend that makes up about half of Kumeu River’s Chardonnay output; the taut, barrel-fermented Estate bottling from five different vineyards that constitutes a further quarter to a third; the luscious early-developing Coddington Vineyard; the steely Hunting Hill (called ‘the Puligny of New Zealand’ chez Farr); and the backward, concentrated Maté’s Vineyard.